truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 ---
 title: "SMB Share Creation"
-description: "SMB Share Creation on your TrueNAS"
+description: "This article provides information on how to create Server Message Block (SMB) shares on your TrueNAS."
 weight: 10
 aliases: /core/sharing/smb/smbshare/
 tags: